unixbhaskar/slpkg/README.rst

 Slpkg works in accordance with the standards of the organization slackbuilds.org to builds packages.
-Also uses the Slackware linux instructions for installation, upgrading or removing a package.
+Also uses the Slackware linux instructions for installation, upgrading or removing a packages.

 What makes slpkg to distinguish it from other tools; The user friendliness is its primary target as well as easy to understand and use, also use color to highlight packages and